 - You’re not required to file Form 4562 to claim depreciation and amortization expenses for this business

 The C-EZ is no longer available.
 Starting with the 2019 tax year, filers must use Schedule C.

 Even seasoned entrepreneurs may find the IRS Schedule C daunting, and new business owners might be unsure which form they can use – Schedule C or the simpler Schedule C-EZ.
 Fortunately, the IRS instructions for Schedule C have in-depth definitions and explanations to help you make sense of anything you don’t understand.

-If you do your taxes with an online tax preparation and filing service like Credit Karma Tax®, completing Schedule C can be even simpler.
-Credit Karma Tax, which is always free, can help you complete and file your Schedule C along with your federal income tax return.
+If you do your taxes with an online tax preparation and filing service, completing Schedule C can be even simpler.

 Of course, the really time-consuming part of completing Schedule C happens way before tax season: tracking your income and expenses.
 When you stay on top of your small business accounting throughout the year, filling out forms can be as easy as transferring numbers from your Profit and Loss Statement into the right boxes.